When to consider neuromodulation devices for migraine.

 Studies showed significant pain relief in as soon as 30 minutes, and reported that at 1 hour, 21% were pain free and 35.8% had significant pain relief.
 At 2 hours, 30.4% were pain free and 40.8% significant pain relief.
 GammaCore reduced pain intensity over 3x greater than sham (fake device) at 60 minutes and over 6x greater at 120 minutes, and reduced the need for other rescue medications.

-Preventive migraine treatment is done by giving 3 treatments daily (morning, mid-day, and night) consisting of two consecutive 2-minute stimulations.
-Studies showed a 29% reduction in migraine days per month when used preventively, although this number was even higher in those with aura at a 35.8% decrease.
-Overall, 33.6% of patients received at least a 50% decrease in migraine frequency.
+Studies showed a 29% reduction in migraine days per month on average when used preventively, although this number was even higher in those with aura at a 35.8%.
+45% of patients had a 50% or more decrease in migraine days per month compared to 27% in the placebo (sham) group.

-Preventative cluster treatment is done by giving 2 treatments (morning and night) consisting of 3 two-minute stimulations.
-Weekly attack frequency decreased by 40% from baseline when GammaCore was added to standard of care therapy.
+A preventive cluster headache study showed that weekly attack frequency decreased by 40% from baseline when GammaCore was added to standard of care therapy as a preventive treatment.
 There was a 57% decrease in the frequency of acute medication use when GammaCore was added.

 What are the side effects of GammaCore?

-GammaCore treatment is often described as a deep vibration.
+Less than 5% of patients have side effects and include application site discomfort or tingling, muscle twitching, or dizziness.
+Treatment is often described as a deep vibration.
+There can be mild downward lip pulling during the treatment.
 GammaCore should not be used with an active implantable medical device, such as a pacemaker, hearing aid implant, or any implanted electronic device.
 It should be avoided in patients who have a metallic device such as a stent, bone plate, or bone screw implanted at or near their neck, are using another device at the same time (e.g., TENS Unit, muscle stimulator) or any portable electronic device (e.g., mobile phone).

 NERIVIO